korinVR/VRGestureRecognizer/README.md

 RiftGesture (for DK2)
 =====================
-An experiment to detect head gestures (nod and headshake) with Oculus Rift and Unity.
+An experiment to recognize head gestures (nod and headshake) with Oculus Rift and Unity.

 # Requirements

 - Oculus Rift DK2
-- Oculus Runtime 0.4.3+
+- Oculus Runtime 0.6.0+
-- Unity 4.6+ Pro
+- Unity 5.1.1+

 # Scenes